11 Well-known French Movies with English Subtitles to Improve Your French Skills

 How Do French Movies with Subtitles Help You Learn?

-You’ll also listen to native French speakers converse in authentic accents, so you’ll learn to understand people from across France and other French-speaking countries/regions speaking naturally.
+- You’ll improve your listening skills.
+You’ll hear native speakers talking at their natural speed—that is to say, quickly.
+You’ll also listen to native French speakers converse in authentic accents, so you’ll learn to understand people from across France and other French-speaking countries/regions.

 - It’s an entertaining way to learn.
 If you don’t find stimulating ways to learn French, you probably aren’t going to stay motivated.
 Watching films is a much more fun way to learn than completing your French class homework or flipping through your flashcards—again.

 - You’ll learn slang.
-Learning from a textbook teaches you valuable phrases, but there are some expressions you can only learn by tuning into how Francophones speak.
-For example, the French word for “cigarette” is une cigarette, but listening to native French speakers, you’ll discover that most people use the slang word une clope (a smoke).
+Learning from a textbook teaches you valuable phrases, but there are some expressions you can only learn by tuning into how Francophones actually speak.
+And, of course, you’ll pick up those ever-hilarious French curse words!

 - You’ll learn about French culture.
 When you watch French films, you’re exposed to the culture, perspective and mores of the people who speak the language.
 While it can be helpful to watch English movies you’re already familiar with in French, you won’t learn anything about French culture in the process!